ASBESTOS

 State and Federal Regulations (laws) require inspections for Asbestos

-EPA & CDPHE Regulations: It is illegal to improperly disturb asbestos-containing materials!
+EPA & CDPHE Regulations: It is illegal to improperly disturb Asbestos-containing materials!

-Asbestos can be found in almost every common building material: Ceiling and wall plasters, drywall, compounds, and textures; vinyl floor coverings and adhesives/mastics; insulations and pipe wraps; ceiling tiles; roofing products, tars, and sealants; siding materials; flooring and wall tiles; mastics, glues, and adhesives; VCT floor tiles; vinyl floor tiles; acoustic ceiling products; “popcorn” ceilings; spray on coatings; stucco; carpeting and padding; wall and attic insulation; sealants and caulks; grouts and fillers; and many, many other materials!
+Asbestos can be found in almost every common building material: Ceiling and wall plasters, drywall, compounds, and textures; vinyl floor coverings and adhesives/mastics; insulations and pipe wraps; ceiling tiles; roofing products, tars, caulking, glazing, and sealants; siding materials; flooring and wall tiles; mastics, glues, and adhesives; VCT floor tiles; vinyl floor tiles; acoustic ceiling products; “popcorn” ceilings; spray on coatings; stucco; carpeting and padding; wall and attic insulation; sealants and caulks; grouts and fillers; and many, many other materials!

 Inspections must be completed by a Certified Asbestos Building Inspector